zkhan96/obsidian/Usul Fiqh/Quranic words/Mujmal.md

 ---
 title: "Mujmal"
-enableToc: true
 ---
-#todo Runs in parallel to mufassar.
 ## Definition
 Mujmal comprises of both [Khafiy](Usul%20Fiqh/Quranic%20words/Khafiy.md) and [Mushkil](Usul%20Fiqh/Quranic%20words/Mushkil.md) because using common sense, you can never get to the true understanding.
 It requires expert opinion to help you understand the meaning.